 Figure 39.
 Co-Working Space Title in Listing Editor

+Editable title

+Save button

-Figure 40 below displays the "Create a guidebook" section within the "Listing editor."
+Figure 40 in the next page displays the "Create a guidebook" section within the "Listing editor."
 It encourages the host to "Create a guidebook to easily share local tips with guests."
 An add icon (1) suggests the user can add entries to their guidebook.
 Two example images are shown, hinting at the type of local information that can be included.